 Description

 Alternaria alternata is a fungus that causes a spot disease in many plant species , a concern because of the substantial declines in crop productivity that it can cause (Troncoso-Rojas & Tiznado-Hernández, 2014).
 A. alternata also is considered a Dark Septate Endophyte (DSE), which is a polyphyletic group of ascomycete fungi defined by regular cross-walls among cells (septa) and darkly pigmented hyphae (DeMers, 2022).
 While many DSE have been categorized as plant pathogens, there is increasing evidence that under certain conditions, these fungi can form mutualisms with plants and improve plant growth through improved access to soil resources including nitrogen, instead of causing disease (Berthelot et al., 2019; Netherway et al., 2024; Schulz & Boyle, 2005).
-Given that A. alternata is a globally distributed species (DeMers, 2022), it is of interest to understand the conditions that are conducive to its function as mutualist instead of a pathogen so its management in agricultural settings can be improved.
+Given that A. alternata is a globally distributed species (DeMers, 2022), it is of interest to understand the conditions that are conducive to its function as a mutualist instead of a pathogen so its management in agricultural settings can be improved.

 In this experiment, we assess the ability for an A. alternata isolate (GenBank Accession Number SUB14593255 germinator_fung_10x_B_2_F12 PQ284877) to utilize inorganic and organic forms of nitrogen.
 It is vital to know if this fungus can use both forms of nitrogen because this will impact which forms of nitrogen are used and monitored in experiments.
 For example, stable isotopes of nitrogen are useful in tracing nitrogen movement in plant-fungal symbioses.
-However, it is unclear which form of nitrogen is best to use for these experiments despite this work being done on other groups of fungi (Finlay et al., 1992; Hawkins et al., 2000; He et al., 2003; Newsham, 2011; Upson et al., 2009).
-Additionally, nitrogen is an important nutrient for plant growth, and its use by different fungi and plants is important in agricultural settings where resources and fungal growth and monitored closely.
+However, it is unclear which form of nitrogen is best to use for these experiments despite previous work on other groups of fungi (Finlay et al., 1992; Hawkins et al., 2000; He et al., 2003; Newsham, 2011; Upson et al., 2009).
+Additionally, nitrogen is an important nutrient for plant growth, and its use by different fungi and plants is important in agricultural settings where resources and fungal growth are monitored closely.

 In this laboratory experiment, we grew the A. alternata isolate in nitrogen-free media and amended it with either organic or inorganic nitrogen.
 We hypothesized that the fungus would be better able to use organic forms of nitrogen because of the fungus being a plant-symbiont which improves plant access to nitrogen, although through unclear mechanisms (Di Martino et al., 2022; Newsham, 2011).
 In contrast to our expectation, the fungal isolate’s growth was significantly higher in the inorganic nitrogen media than in the organic nitrogen media (Welch Two Sample t-test; meanAmmonium Sulfate = 0.0525975; meanUrea = 0.0099475; t(5.3753) = 8.3487, p = 0.0003).
 While other sources of inorganic and organic nitrogen should be tested to determine fungal preference between the two types of nitrogen, it is clear that the fungus not only utilized an inorganic nitrogen source, but it also grew better with the inorganic nitrogen source than with the organic nitrogen source in this experiment.